nicolacanzonieri/access/README.md

 ## To Do

 ### Instant Tasks
-- [ ] Create a better key identifier for the src editor
-- [ ] Find a way to move the cursor without the need to change a "mode"
 - [ ] Add better user interface to the new src editor

 ### High Priority